DataDog/documentation/README.md

 **If there are errors, please don't merge.**

-Within 5 minutes of merging to master, roy will pick it up and deploy automatically.
-You can see the status in [#documentation](https://dd.slack.com/messages/documentation/) and any problems will show up there.
+Internal Datadog folks: Within 5 minutes of merging to master, it will deploy automatically.
+You can see the status in #documentation.

 ## How to add a new integration